markcmurphy/devdocs-portal/Orders.md

 ## Order Shipping Addresses

-Customer shipping addresses belonging to an order.
+Customer shipping addresses associated with an order.
+Orders can have multiple shipping addresses.

 For a list of all associated endpoints, visit the [Order Shipping Addresses](https://developer.bigcommerce.com/api-reference/store-management/orders/order-shipping-addresses) reference page.

 ### Order Shipping Addresses Quotes